bernos/Nancy.CustomErrors/Readme.md

 	}

 In this form, default configuration options will be assumed.
 The default configuration assumes the following

 - Any and all unhandled exceptions will generate a response with a 500 HTTP status code
 - Any request with an Accept header containing a recognised json type will be served with a JSON representation of the error, rather than a rendered view

+*Note that if you are using the Nancy.Elmah package, ElmahLogging.Enable() should be called before CustomErrors.Enable()*

 ### Configuration